 iii.
 The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.

-NAC 432A.323 (1)(g); CCDP Policy Manual Section 622.3 i.
-Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.
+- b.
+Pre-Service and Ongoing Training - i.
+Provide the citation(s) for the training requirement(s), including citations for both licensed and license-exempt providers.